ULHPC/tutorials/advanced/advanced_parametric_jobs/README.md

 in order to re-use it later for restarting the execution.
 Checkpointing your jobs brings the following features:

-* the job can overcome the default queue limit, especially the maximum walltime
+* the job can overcome the limits of the default queue, especially the maximum walltime
 * fault tolerance, your job can survive even if the node crash

 You can implement a checkpointing mechanism yourself in your applications, or you can try with BLCR.
-In all cases, your checkpointing mechanism must be chosen on a case by case basis.
+In all cases, your checkpointing mechanism must be chosen on a case by case basis, BLCR is not the only solution.

-Here, we will use BLCR, which works in some cases, but has some limitations, especially with sockets and network communication.
+Note that BLCR has some limitations, especially with sockets and network communication.

+In this exercise, we will use BLCR with MATLAB.

 BLCR can be used with 3 commands: